RudiKlassen-zz/Autopad/README.md

 ## Executable commands

-The commands implemented up to now can be called after starting the JAR by typing help (or looking at _HueShellController.java_)
+The commands implemented up to now can be called after starting the JAR by typing

+_help_

+(or looking at _HueShellController.java_).
+And the documentation of a command(for example _dim-lights_) and its parameters can be viewed as follows

+_help dim-lights_

 *If you have any questions, just shoot me a mail*